RBVI/chimerax-recipes/alphafold_mining/af_mining.md

 ## Example structure

-Here is an image of the protein Q9GYP2, an uncharacterized protein with a cluster 11 closely spaced cysteines near transmembrane helices.
+Here is an image of the uncharacterized protein [Q9GYP2](https://www.uniprot.org/uniprotkb/Q9GYP2/entry) with a cluster 11 closely spaced cysteines in or near transmembrane helices.

 <img src="Q9GYP2.png" width="300">